reshamas/fastai_deeplearn_part1/courses/dl2/lesson_8.md

 ```
 - why create a csv file?  makes it easy, create a csv, put in a temp folder and use what we already have
 - easiest way to create a csv file is to create a pandas dataframe
+- code below:  dictionary does not have order, so order of columns matters here
 ```python
 df = pd.DataFrame({'fn': [trn_fns[o] for o in trn_ids],
     'cat': [cats[trn_lrg_anno[o][1]] for o in trn_ids]}, columns=['fn','cat'])